t288matt/vatsim-chaos/DOCKER_PLAN.md

 3. **Monitoring integration** (Prometheus/Grafana)
 4. **Multi-service architecture** if needed

-This Docker implementation plan provides a complete containerization strategy that maintains the simplicity of the current system while adding the benefits of containerized deployment, making the ATC Conflict Analysis System ready for production use and easy deployment across different environments.
+This Docker implementation plan provides a complete containerization strategy that maintains the simplicity of the current system while adding the benefits of containerized deployment, making the ATC Conflict Generation System ready for production use and easy deployment across different environments.